Trivial Benefits for Limited Company Directors

 What Does Not Qualify as a Trivial Benefit?

-Any benefit or gift that fails to meet all four of the conditions above cannot be treated as a trivial benefit.
-Common examples of non-qualifying items include:
+Any benefit or gift that fails to meet all four HMRC conditions cannot be treated as a trivial benefit.

 • Performance-related bonuses